microsoft/msquic/docs/PGO.md

 quicperf.exe -selfsign:1 --kernel
 ```

-Once running, clear the PGO counts to get a clean slate:
+Once running, clear the PGO counts on both the client and server machines to get a clean slate:

 ```
 pgosweep.exe /driver msquicpriv.sys .\msquicpriv.pgc